shantatei/web-subspace/laravel-subspace-authentication/README.md

 # Auth Service

-Authentication Service in a Microservices Architecture Server is running on port 8000
+Authentication Service in a Microservices Architecture <br />
+Server is running on port 8000 <br />
 Server Address : http://165.22.251.113/auth

 # Features